Simple ideas to make your phone less addictive

 Habits

 • Make it a priority not to use your phone in the morning.
 Set a time (e.g. 2-3 hours after waking up) when you're allowed to use the phone for the first time.
 And stick to this!
+(You can use Wikipedia Pacts to help with this.)

 • Same in the evening: Create a >1h protected zone where you don't use your phone.
 Every message/notification you get in the evening will occupy your mind, whether it's good or bad (it doesn't matter.)
 You can say to yourself: "Since this is not going to make me happier now and keep me from sleeping, it can wait until tomorrow.